 In New Jersey, under applicable statute N.J.S.A.
-2C:35-10, it is illegal for someone to knowingly possess a controlled dangerous substance (“CDS”) unless it was obtained by a valid prescription.
-Cocaine is considered a Schedule II CDS, and simple possession is a Third Degree Crime which carries up to 5 years in prison if convicted, and an additional fine of $35,000 can be imposed in such cases.
-As a former Union County and Municipal Prosecutor, I know how the prosecution works and I know which defenses are most effective in fighting your possession of cocaine charge.
+2C:35-10, it is illegal for someone to knowingly possess a controlled dangerous substance (CDS) unless it was obtained by a valid prescription.
+Cocaine is considered a Schedule II CDS, and simple possession is a third-degree crime that carries up to five years in prison if convicted, and an additional fine of $35,000 can be imposed in such cases.
+As a former Union County and municipal prosecutor, I know how the prosecution works and I know which defenses are most effective in fighting your possession of cocaine charge.

 In New Jersey, under applicable statute N.J.S.A.
 2C:35-5, it is unlawful to possess cocaine with the intent to distribute.
 Penalties vary based on the amount of cocaine at issue.
 The following is a layout of the charges relating to different amounts of cocaine, and the penalties that result on conviction.

-- Five ounces or more is a First Degree Crime which carries penalties of 10 to 20 years in prison and a $500,000 fine.
+- Five ounces or more is a first-degree crime that carries penalties of 10 to 20 years in prison and a $500,000 fine.

-- One-half ounce or more, but less than five ounces is a Second Degree Crime which carries penalties of 5 to 10 years in prison if convicted.
+- One-half ounce or more, but less than five ounces is a second-degree crime that carries penalties of five to 10 years in prison if convicted.

-- Less than one-half ounce is a Third Degree Crime which carries penalties of 3 to 5 years in prison and a fine of up to $75,000.
+- Less than one-half ounce is a third-degree crime that carries penalties of three to five years in prison and a fine of up to $75,000.

 When a person has already been convicted of a first offense and is now being charged with a second offense or third offense, the penalties may be increased.
 It is critical to understand the penalties you may face for drug distribution charges, as well as possible defense strategies to minimize these consequences.